mason-keiser/mss/README.md

 # Mas' Surf Shop
-A full stack Node.js and React.js eCommerce app.
+A full-stack eCommerce application aimed to simulate an online shopping experience for a surf shop.

 * Link: https://mss.masonkeiser.com/
 # Technologies Used